Cycle News: End of print magazine

 Cycle News was one of several motorcycle magazines that failed during the 2008 financial crisis, and the rapid expansion in online media.
-On August 27, 2010, Cycle News Editor Paul Carruthers announced that he was no longer employed at Cycle News.
+On August 27, 2010, editor Paul Carruthers announced that he was no longer employed at Cycle News.
 Carruthers had worked at Cycle News for twenty-five years and had been the editor of the publication since 1993.

 Cycle News closed on August 31, 2010; the issue printed the week of August 30, 2010 was its last.
 News about the closure was first revealed on the social networking site Facebook after several staff members made posts about having lost their jobs.
 Cycle News made an official announcement on September 3, 2010, that it had ceased print publication.
 On September 7, 2010, publisher Bob NorVelle reported that Cycle News would continue to feature motorcycle news at its website.

 Digital revival

-In November 2010, Motorsport Aftermarket Group (MAG) purchased Cycle News from Sharon Clayton and Paul Carruthers was hired to re-launch the magazine/website.
+In November 2010, Motorsport Aftermarket Group (MAG) purchased Cycle News from Sharon Clayton, and Paul Carruthers was hired to re-launch the magazine/website.
 The magazine was re-launched in February 2011 as a weekly digital magazine.
 In May 2013, Cycle News launched their digital archive of print issues dating back to the 1960s available through a paid subscription.

 In October 2014, MotoAmerica announced Paul Carruthers would be leaving Cycle News to become the communications manager for the newly formed racing series, ending his 30-year career with the publication.
-Following the announcement, Cycle News appointed long-time off-road editor Kit Palmer as Editor starting November 1, 2014.
+Following the announcement, Cycle News appointed long-time off-road editor Kit Palmer as editor starting November 1, 2014.